Skipping This Meal May Actually Be Good For Your Health

 What the researchers don’t know is why exactly this happens.
 They’re not quite sure what the correlation is between skipping breakfast and not eating more later during the day.

-As study co-author Dr. Keith Tolfrey said, “There are many reports that show missing breakfast is associated with obesity, which may have led to premature assumptions that breakfast can be used as an intervention for weight control…
+As study co-author Dr. Keith Tolfrey said, “There are many reports that show missing breakfast is associated with weight gain, which may have led to premature assumptions that breakfast can be used as an intervention for weight control…

-But we do not know why eating breakfast is associated with a lower likelihood of being overweight or obese, or whether eating breakfast can be used effectively as a weight control strategy…
+But we do not know why eating breakfast is associated with a lower likelihood of being overweight, or whether eating breakfast can be used effectively as a weight control strategy…

 Further research will help to determine whether daily breakfast consumption can be used as an intervention to reduce future disease risk in young people,” concludes Dr. Tolfrey.